-- Determine that the incident does not meet potential criteria for serious or continuing noncompliance and require either no further action or compliance with a corrective action plan that is acceptable to the Chair and agreed upon by the investigator. - Require that preliminary steps be immediately taken to further investigate and begin to correct the noncompliant incident and report to the IRB. - Determine the incident to represent serious or continuing non-compliance and recommend to the IRB that the protocol be suspended or terminated in whole or in part.
+- Determine that the incident does not meet potential criteria for serious or continuing noncompliance and require either no further action or compliance with a corrective action plan that is acceptable to the Chair and agreed upon by the investigator. - 2.
+Require that preliminary steps be immediately taken to further investigate and begin to correct the noncompliant incident and report to the IRB. - 3.
+Determine the incident to represent serious or continuing noncompliance and recommend to the IRB that the protocol be suspended or terminated in whole or in part.
 This step may be taken as a final measure or as an interim measure where investigatory conclusions, although incomplete, are conclusive enough in pertinent part to just IRB action.

-IRB Chair and Director of Clinical Research Responsibilities
+Convened IRB Responsibilities

-Institutional Review Board Responsibilities

-The IRB is responsible for making a final determination as to whether serious or continuing noncompliance has occurred.
-The IRB is to receive notification of any instance where the IRB Chair has determined that a potential incident of serious or continuing non-compliance exists.
-This should occur at the earliest possible time which is usually the next scheduled meeting.

-The IRB should be advised by the Director of Clinical Research Compliance or the IRB Chair about the actions taken thus far and determine further actions to be taken.
-All members will be given information known to date of the incident and important supporting documents.
-The IRB, directly or through a delegate, such as the Director of Clinical Research Compliance or a subcommittee formed for the purpose, may request any documents it deems necessary to conduct the investigation.
+- 1. The IRB is responsible for making a final determination as to whether serious or continuing noncompliance has occurred. - 2.
+The IRB is to receive notification of any instance where the IRB Chair has determined that a potential incident of serious or continuing noncompliance exists.
+This should occur at the earliest possible time which is usually the next scheduled meeting. - 3.
+The IRB should be advised by the Senior Director of Clinical Research Compliance or the IRB Chair about the actions taken thus far, and determine further actions to be taken. - a.
+All members will be given information known to date of the incident and important supporting documents. - b.
+The IRB, directly or through a delegate, such as the Senior Director of Clinical Research Compliance or a subcommittee formed for the purpose, may request any documents it deems necessary to conduct the investigation. - 4.
 As determined by the specifics of the situation, the IRB reserves the right to conduct any type of investigation deemed necessary in order to obtain the required information.
 Moreover, the IRB may delegate any component of the investigation to those individuals best suited to perform the functions of the investigation.
-At any time during the investigation, the IRB may take any one or more of the following actions:

-- Suspend or terminate the protocol. - Designate an individual or a subcommittee to review and investigate the incident and provide information and recommendations for resolution back to the IRB. - Require additional information. - Require modifications to the protocol and/or consent form. - Require that subjects currently or previously on protocol be notified of the noncompliance when such information might relate to their willingness to continue to take part in the research. - Require that subjects be re-consented. - Modify the continuing review schedule. - Require remedial education. - Require oversight by a senior investigator. - Monitor the informed consent process. - Require immediate or periodic audits by the Education and Quality Improvement Program (EQuIP). - Referring concerns or findings to areas of the organization that administer other policies, laws, and regulations implicated by the non-compliance - Any other action deemed necessary by the IRB
+At any time during the investigation, the IRB may take any one or more of the following actions: - a.
+Suspend or terminate the protocol. - b.
+Designate an individual or a subcommittee to review and investigate the incident and provide information and recommendations for resolution back to the IRB. - c.
+Require additional information. - d.
+Require modifications to the protocol and/or consent form. - e.
+Require that subjects currently or previously on protocol be notified of the noncompliance when such information might relate to their willingness to continue to take part in the research. - f.
+Require that subjects be reconsented. - g.
+Modify the continuing review schedule. - h.
+Require remedial education.

-The IRB will be continually updated as information becomes available until final resolution.
-If it determined the incident represents serious or continuing non-compliance the Reportable Events policy will be followed.
+- i.
+Require oversight by a senior investigator. - j.
+Monitor the informed consent process. - k.
+Require immediate or periodic audits by the Education and Quality Improvement Program (EQuIP). - I. Referring concerns or findings to areas of the organization that administer other policies, laws, and regulations implicated by the non-compliance - m.
+Any other action deemed necessary by the IRB - 5.
+The IRB will be continually updated as information becomes available until final resolution. - a.
+If it determined the incident represents serious or continuing noncompliance the Reportable Events policy will be followed.

-In the case of non-compliance due to IRB administrative operations, the IRB chair will ensure that all IRB administrative operations staff is recused from IRB members' discussion and/or determinations made about serious or continuing non-compliance.
+In the case of noncompliance due to IRB administrative operations, the IRB chair will ensure that all IRB administrative operations staff is recused from IRB members' discussion and/or determinations made about serious or continuing noncompliance.